God's Timekeeping, God's Calendar

 Gods calendar is given in the Bible and reflects things that are important to Him.
-Just as many people do things according to a calendar, the God gives out his timeline and calendar and does things on his schedule.
-So I believe it's wise to know, understand, use and observe His calendar.
+Just as many people do things according to a calendar, so God gives out his timeline and calendar and does things on his schedule.
+I believe it's wise to know, understand, use and observe His calendar.
 The Bible tells us in Genesis 1 that the sun, moon and stars were made for signs, season, days and years.

 God's calendar is made of evenings, mornings, days (today, morrow), 6 days, 7th day, week, 7 weeks (49 days), 50th day, months, years, 7th year and 7 periods of 7 years (49 years) and 50th year.

 Importance of God's Calendar

-We can ask, "How important is it to God for us His calendar?"
-The apostle Paul answers this question really well.
-If it's in the Bible, it's important.
-The scriptures give us comfort and hope:
+We can ask, "How important is it for us to use God's calendar?"
+The apostle Paul answers this question really well:

 Romans 15:4 For whatsoever things were written aforetime were written for our learning, that we through patience and comfort of the scriptures might have hope.

 Jesus taught us to pray that his will would be done on earth as it is in heaven.
-The sun, moon and stars are doing God's will, so should we.
+The sun, moon and stars are doing God's will in heaven, so should we.

 Matthew 6:10 Thy kingdom come.
 Thy will be done in earth, as it is in heaven.